Carrie Ann Inaba: Dancing

 After returning to America, Inaba appeared as one of the "Fly Girls"—a group of dancers on the television series In Living Color—from 1990 to 1992.
 She also performed with Canadian singer Norman Iceberg and dancers Viktor Manoel (David Bowie's "Glass Spider" tour) and Luca Tommassini at Prince's notorious Glam Slam.
 Inaba appeared as a featured solo dancer during Madonna's 1993 Girlie Show World Tour, on the condition she shave her hair.
 After hesitating, she decided it was worth it.
-Her favorite dance is rumba since, according to American Fitness, she feels it is "very strong and demanding."
+Her favorite dance is rumba since, according to American Fitness, she feels it is "very strong and demanding".

 Film and television appearances

 Inaba appeared as one of the background dancers in the film adaptation of Monster Mash in 1995.
 She appeared in the film Austin Powers in Goldmember (2002) as Fook Yu, alongside Diane Mizota, who played her twin sister Fook Mi.
 The two women are not related, but when Mizota had been cast for her role, she was asked if she knew any actresses who resembled her and suggested Inaba.
 Inaba, who had appeared briefly in Austin Powers: The Spy Who Shagged Me, was given the role and the two women were made up to appear as identical twins.
 Inaba and Mizota reprised their roles with Mike Myers in a commercial for Motorola in 2005.
 In later years, Inaba would later regret playing Fook Yu because of the negative stereotypes portrayed.

 Inaba has acted (usually as a dancer) in the movies Monster Mash: The Movie, Lord of Illusions, Showgirls, Boys and Girls, Flintstones II, Freak and American Virgin and the television series Jack & Jill and Nikki.

-Inaba has appeared on The View, the ABC talent competition Dance War: Bruno vs. Carrie Ann, and the FOX special Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed.
+Inaba has appeared on The View, the ABC talent competition Dance War: Bruno vs. Carrie Ann, and the Fox special Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed.
+She, along with Bruno Tonioli, has appeared in every season on Dancing with the Stars.

 Inaba guest starred as Tina, Hannah's choreographer, in the Hannah Montana episode, "Papa's Got a Brand New Friend".

 TV Guide Network announced that it had signed Inaba to anchor its live red carpet coverage, beginning with the 2009 Primetime Emmy Awards.

 In October 2010, Inaba was named host of the revival of the game show 1 vs. 100 on GSN.
 After the first season, Inaba announced she would not return to host the show.

-Inaba has appeared as one of three, later four judges on the Dancing with the Stars.

 Inaba had been a recurring guest co-host for the CBS Daytime talk show, The Talk, for the last two seasons.
 She officially replaced original host Julie Chen as the fifth co-host and moderator permanently, officially debuting on January 2, 2019.
 On April 26, 2021, Inaba announced she would take a leave of absence from the show.
 On August 20, 2021, it was confirmed that Inaba would not be returning to the show for the upcoming season.